Perfect Bayesian Equilibria in Repeated Sales: Finite horizon with partial commitment

-To illustrate the difference partial commitment can make, we focus on the $U[0,1]$ distribution and compute a threshold PBE that obtains a revenue of $\sqrt{\frac{n}{2}+\frac{\log n}{8}+O(1)}$.
-In comparison, the revenue in the no commitment $n$ rounds game's PBE (which is necessarily non-threshold by our theorem~\ref{thm:nRounds}) is just $O(1)$.

-\begin{theorem} For the $U[0,1]$ distribution, the partial commitment repeated sales game has a threshold PBE that obtains a revenue of $\sqrt{\frac{n}{2}+\frac{\log n}{8}+O(1)}$. \end{theorem} \begin{proof} As mentioned before, the full proof explicitly specifying strategies and arguing why they constitute a PBE are much along the lines of that for Theorem~\ref{thm:infinitepartial}.
-We don't repeat it here, and present only the argument along the equilibrium path that gives us what the revenue is.

-The proof of this theorem involves solving a recursion.
-So we change our convention for numbering rounds (just for this proof) from what we used in previous sections: the price, and threshold in the first round of the $\rounds$ rounds game are denoted by $p_\rounds$ and $t_\rounds$ (in earlier sections we used $p_1$ and $t_1$ for the first round).
+\paragraph{Numbering convention.} For this section alone we change our convention for numbering rounds compared to what we used in previous sections: the price, and threshold in the first round of the $\rounds$ rounds game are denoted by $p_\rounds$ and $t_\rounds$ (in earlier sections we used $p_1$ and $t_1$ for the first round).
 Similarly the second round's corresponding quantities are $p_{n-1}$ and $t_{n-1}$ and so on.

-Let $R_{n}$ denote the expected revenue and $u_n$ denote the utility of the buyer with value $1$ after $\rounds$ rounds.
-Since $U[0,t]$ is a scaled version of $U[0,1]$, the expected revenue and the utility of the buyer with value $t$ for the $U[0,t]$ distribution are just $tR_n$ and $tu_n$ respectively.

-We begin our calculations by assuming that the agent with value $1$ accepts to buy in the first round, and later verify this is indeed true.
-If he accepts in first round, he will accept in all future rounds because the price stays the same as in first round.
-So he gets a utility of $n(1-p_n)$, i.e.,

-The buyer with value at threshold $t_n$ is indifferent between buying and rejecting.
-By buying he gets a utility of $n(t_n - p_n)$.
-By rejecting he will get a utility of a buyer with value $t_n$ in a $n-1$ rounds game for the $U[0,t_n]$ distribution.
-Because of scaling, this is just $t_n$ times the utility of the buyer with value $1$ for the $U[0,1]$ distribution, i.e., $t_nu_{n-1}$.
-Writing this indifference as an equation, we get

-The expected revenue $R_n$ is computed as follows: with probability $t_n$, the first round gets a rejection, and with probability $1-t_n$ it sees an acceptance.
-Upon rejection, we are left with a $n-1$ rounds game for $U[0,t_n]$.
-By scaling this, the revenue here is simply $R_{n-1}t_n$.
-Upon acceptance in the first round, we get the same price as the revenue for all future days, and hence a revenue of $np_n$.
-Writing this out, we get:
+\begin{theorem} For any atomless distribution $\dist$ of buyer's value supported in $[\ell, \high]$, and for any $n$, a pure strategy threshold PBE always exists in a $n$ rounds partial commitment repeated sales game. \end{theorem} \begin{proof} We prove by induction on the number of rounds $r$ that a pure strategy threshold PBE is guaranteed to exist for $\dist_{[\ell,x]}$ for all $\ell \leq x \leq \high$.

+\underline{Base case:} When $r=1$, a pure strategy threshold PBE trivially exists for all $\dist_{[\ell,x]}$: the seller posts the monopoly price of the distribution $\dist_{[\ell,x]}$, and buyers with values at least the monopoly price of $\dist_{[\ell,x]}$ accept that price.